The-Marcy-Lab-School/Express-ToDo-List-2-REST/README.md

 4. **Choose your favorite web application.
 What's an example of a one-to-many and many-to-many relationship that might exist within the app?**
 <br>

 5. **Update your previous Todo List app!
 Build a full CRUD, RESTful API that connects to a Postgres Database.
-You will also add additional routes to your existing app.
-Each endpoint should respond with the appropriate JSON response.**
+In addition to your current routes which render views, you will be building out an API!**

-Modify your exisiting project so that you have two models: **TASK** and **USER**.
-A user has many tasks and a task belongs to a user.
+Updating your exisiting project to read from and persist changes to a database:

-Your previous features should still work, but now, the data persists in a database:
    * View a list of tasks
    * Create a task
    * Delete a task
    * Update a task
    * Mark a task complete

-In addition, your API should support:
+In addition, you need to create additional API routes that will return JSON data.
+Your API should support:
    * An index route to see a list of all tasks
    * A show route to see details about an individual task
    * Create a task
-   * The ability to update a task (i.e. mark complete)
+   * The ability to update a task
+   * The ability to mark a task complete
    * Delete a task

    **Deploy Your Project to Heroku and submit the link on Canvas.
 Provide the URL to your github repo as a comment in your submission.**